sawarame/php-json-server/README.md

-# php-json-rest-mock
+# php-json-rest-sever

-`php-json-rest-mock` is REST API with PHP.
+`php-json-rest-server` is REST API with PHP.
 The data source can be wrote json format, and be able to easily set up API mock server.

 ## Installation

 ## How to use

 ### Set up data
-Save data source wrote by json format in the below path.
+Save data file in the below path.

 ```
 path/to/install/data/db/schema_name.json
 ```

 The `schema_name` of file name is used to data name.
 There is a `sample.json` in the initial state.
 Data must wrote by array of json format.
-Data structure is optional, but `id` column is required.
+Data structure is arbitrary, but `id` column is required.

 ### Read data